surniaulula/wpsso/readme.txt

 = 9.15.1-dev.1 =

-(TBD) Moved the SSO &gt; Social Pages &gt; Social and Search Sites metabox to the SSO &gt; General Settings page.
+(2022/01/27) Moved the SSO &gt; Social Pages &gt; Social and Search Sites metabox to the SSO &gt; General Settings page.

 = 9.15.0 =